Fred Moosally: Early life and education

-Moosally, born and raised in Youngstown, Ohio, was one of six children in a family of three sons and three daughters.
+Moosally, born in Youngstown, Ohio, on 4 October 1944, one of six children in a family of three sons and three daughters.
 His father was an insurance salesman and the family attended the local Syriac Maronite Church.

-At Ursuline High School, according to Charles Thompson, Moosally played American football.
-A defensive tackle, he was selected as a second-string member of the all-city squad.
+At Ursuline High School, according to Charles Thompson, Moosally played football as a defensive tackle.
+He was selected as a second-string member of the all-city squad.
 Moosally also lifted weights, ran track, and played summer baseball.
 He graduated high school in 1962 and was recruited by Penn State and the University of Pittsburgh to play football.
 He instead decided to attend the United States Naval Academy after speaking with the academy's football coach, Bill Elias.
 Moosally played defensive tackle on the academy's football team.
-In 1964 he and the team played in the Cotton Bowl Classic.
+In 1964, he and the team played in the Cotton Bowl Classic.
 One of Moosally's teammates in the game was Heisman Trophy winner Roger Staubach.
-In 1965 Moosally was awarded the Annapolis Touchdown Club's Silver Helmet trophy as the team's Most Valuable Player and was selected to play in the Blue–Gray Football Classic.
+In 1965, Moosally was awarded the Annapolis Touchdown Club's Silver Helmet trophy as the team's Most Valuable Player and was selected to play in the Blue–Gray Football Classic.

 Moosally graduated in 1966 with a class ranking of 812 out of 868.
 His classmates nicknamed him "Moose" because of his physical presence and his "slap-on-the-back" personality.

 Naval career

 Moosally's first tour after commissioning as an ensign was on the destroyer USS Kenneth D. Bailey in which he spent some time off the coast of Vietnam.
 He attended destroyer department head school at Naval Station Newport, Rhode Island and was assigned to the destroyer USS Lynde McCormick.

 In 1971, Moosally returned to the Naval Academy, where he worked in the recruitment and candidate guidance office.
 He also worked with the varsity football team.
 After turning 30 years old, Moosally was assigned to the frigate USS Bronstein as the ship's executive officer.
-The ship's captain was (then) Lieutenant Commander William J. "Bud" Flanagan who would later become a four-star admiral and commander of the Navy's Atlantic Fleet.
+The ship's captain was (then) Lieutenant Commander William J. Flanagan Jr., who later became a four-star admiral and commander of the Navy's Atlantic Fleet.

-After the Bronstein Moosally was assigned to Washington, D.C. in the Navy's Bureau of Naval Personnel, where he worked for Vice Admiral Joseph Metcalf, III.
+After the Bronstein Moosally was assigned to Washington, D.C., in the Navy's Bureau of Naval Personnel, where he worked for Vice Admiral Joseph Metcalf, III.
 He was subsequently assigned to the destroyer USS Mahan as executive officer.
 After Mahan, Moosally was promoted to commander, and was assigned to work for the Navy's Chief of Naval Operations (CNO) office as a surface-warfare program coordinator.
 Two years later, he became administrative assistant and aide to the CNO, Thomas B. Hayward.